 Data & Sources

-Throughout the report, references may be made to developments, major developments, and projects—these terms are interchangeable and in all cases are referencing developments with added building value of more than $1 million over a one-year time frame.
+- Throughout the report, references may be made to developments, major developments, and projects—these terms are interchangeable and in all cases are referencing developments that meet TOD design criteria and have an added building value of more than $1 million over a one-year time frame.